ObiyaDev/obiya/packages/snap/README.md

   <a href="https://github.com/MotiaDev/motia/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="license"></a>
 </p>

-**Unify APIs and agents with built-in observability and seamless deployment**
+**Unify APIs and agents with built-in observability and one-click deployment**

-Motia is a modern backend framework that unifies APIs, background jobs, event systems, and AI agents into one event-driven system that works the way developers think.
-Stop context-switching between multiple runtimes, build your entire backend with event-driven steps, mixing JavaScript, TypeScript, and Python freely, while keeping shared state, tracing, state of the art observability and deployment simplicity.
+Motia is a modern backend system that unifies APIs, background jobs, events, and AI agents.
+Eliminate runtime complexity and build unified backends where JavaScript, TypeScript, and Python work together in event-driven workflows, with built-in state management, observability, and one-click deployments.

-Motia is a tool for building **unified, event-driven, AI-native backends** using a new primitive: the **Step**.
-Think of Steps like React Components — but for backend logic.
+Motia brings cohesion in the fragmented backend world with its primitive: the **Step**.
+Think of Steps like React Components — but for backends.

 - 🧱 Each Step performs one task.
+- 📚 Each Step can be in a different language, while being part of the same flow.
 - 🔀 Steps connect via Workflows.
 - 🤖 Steps can trigger APIs, background jobs, or even LLMs.
 - 🧰 Everything is observable via the built-in Workbench.